masogit/am-browser-doc/docs/start/security.md

 ##	Network and Communication Security
-This chapter provides information on network and communication security.
+This chapter provides information about network and communication security.
 ### Secure Topology
 AM Browser is designed to be part of a secure architecture, and can meet the challenge of dealing with the security threats to which it could potentially be exposed.
 Several measures are recommended to securely deploy AM Browser:
 *	Use of the TLS/SSL communication protocol
 The SSL protocol secures the connection between two communication end-points, typically the client and the server.
-URLs that require a secure connection start with HTTPS instead of HTTP.
+URLs that require a secure connection to start with HTTPS instead of HTTP.
 Enable TLS/SSL communications between:
   * The browsers and the AM Browser server
   * The AM Browser server and AM REST server
   * AM REST server and optional Directory Services Server (LDAP server)